If anyone was under the impression that Ted Danson was the perfect husband, let him disabuse you of that notion.

 Steenburgen continued, "He is just kind to me every single day.
 If he has an early call, I try to get up while it's still dark and make him coffee and send him off and he does the same for me.
 I think it's those little kindnesses that completely make up our life that are so appreciated."

 But though the place they're in now sounds beyond good, she wasn't exactly head over heels on day one.
-In fact, she was a huge fan of Cheers (as were so many, the NBC comedy drawing 93 million to its series finale), but Danson had been too convincing playing chauvinist bartender Sam Malone for 11 seasons.
+In fact, she was a huge fan of Cheers, but Danson had been too convincing playing chauvinist bartender Sam Malone for 11 seasons.
 "I actually believed that he was sort of superficial and slick," the Arkansas-born star, who won a Best Supporting Actress Oscar in 1981 for Melvin and Howard, recalled to Closer.

-And unlike Sam and his obsessed-over hair, Danson had a weird wig for Pontiac Moon, so he even looked like "the most ridiculous creature I've ever met in my entire life."
+And unlike Sam and his obsessed-over hair, Danson had a weird wig for Pontiac Moon, so she even said he looked like "the most ridiculous creature I've ever met in my entire life."
 By her side for the interview, Danson quipped, "And she was mine from that moment on!"

 Danson said he didn't find out until later that Steenburgen was suspicious of him, recounting how she had said, "'Ugh, I love the script, but if Ted Danson's attached to it and he's that Hollywood-slick, Sam Malone-kind of guy...'"
 But, he felt that she started to look at him differently one day when they were in the lunch line on set and she noticed that he was both splattered with paint (taking up painting was part of his "self-discovery," he explained) and had a tear in the back of his jeans, so she could see his "tighty-whities," as she called them.